 The William A. Graham IV Wrestling Endowment was established in 2004 by William A. Graham IV, Class of 1962.
 The fund supports Bucknell’s intercollegiate wrestling program and is intended to enable it to compete successfully at the highest possible level.

-The Art Gulden Cross Country and Track and Field Endowment was established in 2002 by alumni and supporters of the cross country and track and field programs in honor of Coach Art Gulden on his 30th anniversary at Bucknell.
+The Art Gulden Cross Country & Track & Field Endowment was established in 2002 by alumni and supporters of the cross country and track and field programs in honor of Coach Art Gulden on his 30th anniversary at Bucknell.
 Coach Gulden touched the lives of many of Bucknell’s finest athletes as head coach of the cross country and track and field programs, teaching the value of hard work, dedication to achieving goals, and teamwork.
 Income from the fund shall be used to support the cross country and track and field programs.

 The Douglas B. Hall ’91 Memorial Endowment for Outdoor Experience was established in 2006 by his parents, Gerald ’63 and Nancy Hall, and other friends, to remember Doug and honor his spirit of adventure.
 Expenditures will be made from the fund to provide assistance for Bucknell students enhancing their undergraduate or graduate educational experience by participating in activities such as rock climbing, spelunking, cross country skiing, hiking, canoeing, and kayaking, or other adventurous activities.
 Eligible expenditures of the fund include the purchase of related equipment and supplies, training classes, group activities, and related travel and sundry expenses.

-The Healthcare Research and Design Fund was established by Michael J. Costa, Class of 1991, and Laureen Leptinsky Costa, Class of 1990, to provide financial support for healthcare-related research and technology development projects directly involving undergraduate students in the College of Engineering.
+The Healthcare Research & Design Fund was established by Michael J. Costa, Class of 1991, and Laureen Leptinsky Costa, Class of 1990, to provide financial support for healthcare-related research and technology development projects directly involving undergraduate students in the College of Engineering.
 Income from the fund will directly support student participation in science and engineering research and design through student stipends, materials, supplies, and laboratory equipment for healthcare-related projects.
 The fund is designed to enhance student opportunities and leverage additional support for healthcare research and medical device development in the College of Engineering.

 The Terry J. Hibbard Mechanical Engineering Endowment was established in 2005 by Terry J. Hibbard, Class of 1971.
 The fund supports the students, faculty, and programs of the College of Engineering, with preference for the department of mechanical engineering, and is intended to enable the mechanical engineering program to educate students at the highest possible level.

-The Kalman Fund for Jewish Life and Learning was established in 1999 by Ernest M. Kalman ’56, and his wife, Joan.
+The Kalman Fund for Jewish Life & Learning was established in 1999 by Ernest M. Kalman ’56, and his wife, Joan.
 The fund shall be used to nurture the life of the Jewish community at Bucknell and to deepen the understanding of Jewish thought, history, and traditions among students of all faiths.

 The Kiken Family Wine Studies Endowment was established in 2009 by Norman P. Kiken, Class of 1964, honoring the memory of Evelyn Kiken.
 The fund provides experience tasting, using, and enjoying wine so that participants will be better able to enjoy, understand, and use a wide variety of wines in personal and professional settings.

-The Benton and Carol Kribbs Memorial Men’s Basketball Awards Program Endowment was established in 2011 by Robert and Sharon Kribbs to honor Benton and Carol Kribbs.
+The Benton & Carol Kribbs Memorial Men’s Basketball Awards Program Endowment was established in 2011 by Robert and Sharon Kribbs to honor Benton and Carol Kribbs.
 Benton Kribbs served as Bucknell’s men’s basketball coach from 1952-1962 and as Director of Athletics from 1962-1968.
 The fund is intended to support the awards and annual banquet for the Bucknell University men’s basketball program.

 The George M. Kunkel Memorial Equipment Fund for Mechanical Engineering was established to support equipment purchased by the mechanical engineering department.